s-a-ha/h-ai-der/README.md

 **Portfolio Highlights**
 --------------------

-1.**Machine Learning: Classification with MNIST**: A comprehensive approach to MNIST; a project showcasing properly powerful methodologies crucial for model selection and hyperparameter tuning.
+1. **Machine Learning: Classification with MNIST**: A comprehensive approach to MNIST; a project showcasing properly powerful methodologies crucial for model selection and hyperparameter tuning.
 A good way to approach an ML based classification task complete with metrics to evauluate predictions.

 2. **Deep Learning: Image Generator using GANs**: A dynamic implementation of a generative model using Keras that creates realistic images from scratch, perfect for applications in graphics design, advertising, or even art.